Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Background: Langevin Dynamics

 OLD and ULD are closely related.
-In fact, OLD is the $\gamma\to\infty$ overdamping limit of ULD after time dilation (e.g., \cite{pavliotis2014stochastic}; hence the name).
-However, OLD is a reversible Markov process but ULD is irreversible.
-The non-equilibrium statistical mechanics of both are interestingly different, however related too (see e.g., \cite{souza2019metastable}), but this paper will only focus on the convergence to statistical equilibrium.
+In fact, OLD is the $\gamma\to\infty$ overdamping limit of ULD after time dilation (e.g., \citealp{pavliotis2014stochastic}).
+However, OLD is a reversible Markov process but ULD is irreversible, and thus both their equilibrium and non-equilibrium statistical mechanics are different, although closely related too.
+We will only focus on the convergence to statistical equilibrium (see e.g., \citealp{souza2019metastable} for non-equilibrium aspects).